xunleif2e/pre-commit/README.md

 ### Configuration

-`pre-commit` will try to run your `npm test` command in the root of the git repository by default unless it's the default value that is set by the `npm init` script.
+`pre-commit` will try to run your `npm run pre-commit` command in the root of the pakeage.json path by default.

-But `pre-commit` is not limited to just running your `npm test`'s during the commit hook.
-It's also capable of running every other script that you've specified in your `package.json` "scripts" field.
-So before people commit you could ensure that:

-- You have 100% coverage
-- All styling passes.
-- JSHint passes.
-- Contribution licenses signed etc.

-The only thing you need to do is add a `pre-commit` array to your `package.json` that specifies which scripts you want to have ran and in which order:
+The only thing you need to do is add a `pre-commit` script to your `package.json` that specifies which scripts you want to have ran and in which order:

 ```js